-Note that in case it is not possible to find an inverse $F^{-1}(x)$ for an analytical function, one possibility is to tabulate it as a discrete distribution, then use the method described here, and then interpolate to get a somewhat more accurate estimate than given by the discrete distribution (which produces a stepwise function).
-The interpolation could be linear or even using splines if the best possible accuracy is desired.
+Note that in case it is not possible to find an inverse $F^{-1}(x)$ for an analytical function, one possibility is to tabulate it as a discrete distribution, then use the method described here.

-Also note that if the set of points $p_i$ has a region where it is zero in the middle of the distribution, $F_j$ will be flat in this region.
-If you use interpolation schemes when doing step $2^{\circ}$ , you may still create a point in the forbidden region, which may well lead to either your program crashing, or (even worse!) completely unphysical results.
-So be careful.
-[K. Arstila, private communication].
+- Interpolation may of course be used to make the answer more accurate - However, note that if the set of points p_i has a region where it is zero in the middle of the distribution, F_j will be flat in this region.
+If you use interpolation schemes when doing step 2° , you may still create a point in the forbidden region - may well lead to either your program crashing, or (even worse!) completely unphysical results.